Who else loves a good book?

 From an early age I really had to work at both skills.
-By the time I was ten, I was diagnosed as being dyslexic and was lucky enough to have a one to one English lesson each week with a Mrs Brown.
+By the time I was ten, I was diagnosed as being dyslexic and was lucky enough to have a one to one support lesson each week with a Mrs Brown.

 Mrs Brown and I got on famously in particular when I received 20 smiley faces for good work and a tube of chocolate smarties!

 I went on to achieve two A’s in my English GCSE’s and then chose to study English Literature at A-Level.
 My passion for reading and writing has most probably led me to my current job role today as a comms officer.
-Mum and dad put it down to shear determination to prove myself and I put it down to Mrs Campbell, my Head Mistress at middle school who always told me that there was no such word as ‘can’t’ only ‘can’ if you believe in yourself.
+Mum and dad put it down to sheer determination to prove myself and I put it down to Mrs Campbell, my Headmistress at middle school who always told me that there was no such word as ‘can’t’ only ‘can’ if you believe in yourself.

 Although Betsy is far too young to read properly she still enjoys getting her hands on a good book.
 Every day, without fail, Betsy will pick up, one by one, all her books from her book truck and bring them over to us to read – she then parks herself on one of our laps and waits for us to read her each book.